-Except (i) as provided in the Bariatric Surgery section of the Benefits Description chapter, (ii) as may be provided in the Complete Health Improvement Program ("CHIP") and Weight Watchers programs (as discussed in the Preventive Health Care (Wellness) section of the Benefits Description chapter), and (iii) as provided through the Plan's nutritional counseling services (as discussed in the Medical Services section of the Benefits Description chapter), services and supplies provided for the treatment of obesity or weight reduction, even if morbid obesity is present, are specifically excluded from this Plan.
+Except (i) as provided in the Bariatric Surgery section of the Benefits Description chapter, (ii) as may be provided in the Weight Watchers program (as discussed in the Preventive Health Care (Wellness) section of the Benefits Description chapter), and (iii) as provided through the Plan's nutritional counseling services (as discussed in the Medical Services section of the Benefits Description chapter), services and supplies provided for the treatment of obesity or weight reduction, even if morbid obesity is present, are specifically excluded from this Plan.
 This includes, but is not limited to:

-Weight management services such as weight loss programs, exercise programs, counseling, hypnosis, biofeedback, neurolinguistic programming, guided imagery, relaxation training and subliminal suggestion used to modify eating behaviors.
+• Weight management services such as weight loss programs, exercise programs, counseling, hypnosis, biofeedback, neurolinguistic programming, guided imagery, relaxation training and subliminal suggestion used to modify eating behaviors.